-All of the requests closed (100 percent) in 2021-2022, including two (2) files outstanding from the previous fiscal year, were processed within the initial 30-day or the extended time limit under the Act.
-This is an improvement compared with the last two (2) reporting periods.
+All of the requests closed (100 percent) in 2022-2023, including two (2) files outstanding from the previous fiscal year, were processed within the initial 30-day or the extended time limit under the Act.
 Chart VI provides the CFMWS compliance rate over the past five (5) fiscal years.